xelatihy/yocto-gl/docs/yocto_gl.md

     bool bezier_to_lines);
 ~~~

-Tesselate a shape into basic primitives
+Tesselate a shape into basic primitives.

 #### Function tesselate_shapes()